syncfusion-content/wpf-docs/wpf/SfDiagram/Commands.md

 ![](Commands_images/Commands_img24.jpeg)
 {:.image }
-_Note: Handle the command once executed if different commands can be register with the same key / mouse gestures._
+_Note: When different commands are registered for the same key / mouse gestures, you need to handle the command while execution._